Achieving Organizational Alignment: Best Practices And Strategies

 A Common Model of Organizational Alignment

-One common model of organizational alignment is the “Strategy-Structure-People” model.
+One standard model of organizational alignment is the “Strategy-Structure-People” model.

 This model emphasizes the interdependence of strategy, organizational structure, and people in achieving alignment.

-It suggests that an organization’s strategy should drive its structure, and the structure should support the strategy.
+It suggests that an organization’s strategy should drive its structure, and the structure should support the plan.

 Additionally, the model highlights the importance of aligning people’s skills, capabilities, and behaviors with the organization’s strategy and structure.